luqmanzaceria/superchat/superchat/README.md

 React and Firebase superchat app.
 You can use live demo [here](https://convo-d7181.web.app/).

-App will be redesigned and soon contain more CRUD functionality.
+App will be redesigned and will soon contain more CRUD functionality.